jesus-a-martinez-v/daily-ai-coding-task/README.md

 It uses **AWS Chalice** to implement the API, deploy it as a **Lambda** and expose it using **API Gateway**.

+It uses GitHub Actions as the CI/CD solution.

 Keep reading to learn more about this system!

 ## Installation